-We were so used to having each other we didn’t know how to actually break up.
+We were so used to having each other, we didn’t know how to actually break up.
 We kept talking and seeing each other as much as we could.
 We just wanted to hold a little more.
 Especially me, I was willing to forget everything just to have one more night.
 But one more night turned into a year.
 We were more broken than ever, and neither one of us wanted to do the fixing.

 He stopped it.
 He finally stopped it.
 I was not broken.
 When something is broken, if the pieces are big enough one can still fix it.
 I wasn’t broken, I was shattered.
 There was nothing left to fix.

 There used to be this ache for him, this need to have him back and to be with him forever.
 Sometimes I’m overwhelmed by his loss and I cry and scream for him.
 As if that would make him come back.
 It never did before.
 I just felt emptiness.
-I’m was waiting for someone to fill it but the truth is I think no one did.
-I tried to fill it, to fill that emptiness I felt but it was only full when I talked to him.
+I was waiting for someone to fill it but the truth is I think no one did.
+I tried to fill it, to fill that emptiness I felt, but it was only full when I talked to him.

 Losing him was eye-opening.
-It changed my life, it changed me.
+It changed my life; it changed me.

-Him leaving showed me that the only one that could fix me, was me.
+Him leaving showed me that the only one who could fix me, was me.
 All the love in the world couldn’t fix me if I didn’t love myself.
-It sounded cliche and it’s what everyone used to tell me but it wasn’t after losing him that I finally realized it.
+It sounded cliche and it’s what everyone used to tell me but it wasn’t until after losing him that I finally realized it.
 I needed to fill myself.

 It took time though, a lot of time.
 It took many hours spent crying, many hours spent trying not to scream at the world, many hours spent writing and letting my real emotions taking over me.